How to hire CNA in the USA: A comprehensive guide

 Here are a few tips one can utilize to conduct an effective interview:

-- Soft skills assessment: Watch for their ability to communicate with others, empathize with people, and work with groups.
+• Soft skills assessment: Watch for their ability to communicate effectively, empathize with others, and work well with groups.

 Step 6: Verify credentials